infiniflow/infinity/docs/references/pysdk_api_reference.md

 ### Returns

-- Success: response `metadata`: `polars.DataFrame` The returned DataFrame contains eight columns and each row in it corresponds to a table in the database.These eight columns are:
+- Success: response `metadata`: `polars.DataFrame` The returned DataFrame contains eight columns and each row in it corresponds to a table in the database.
+These eight columns are:
     - `database`: `str`
     - `table`: `str`
     - `type`: `str`